lutsen/NiftyFolder/README.md

 #### Preparing your website on your Google Drive ####

 The content of a NiftyFolder website lives in a folder on your Google Drive.
 All Google Docs in this folder are shown as pages on your website.
-You can set a homepage by putting a Google Doc in the root of the website folder on your Google Drive and make sure it is the first document in the alphabettical order of your file listing.
+You can set a homepage by putting a Google Doc in the root of the website folder on your Google Drive and make sure it is the first document in the alphabetical order of your file listing.
 You can force the order by putting \[1\] (a 1 between square brackets) at the start of your document name.
 This [1] is not displayed on your website.

 You can add sub-folders inside this folders to create categories in the menu of your website.
-Any files other then Google Docs are presented as downloads in your webiste menu.
+Any files other then Google Docs are presented as downloads in your website menu.

 #### Connect to a Google account ####